KING3140/BackD00r/README.md

-This script will automate decompiling and recompiling on CLI via apktool
+This script will help the user to generate undetectable payload for android platform.

 Usage: